|Position:||Assistant Coach - Outside Linebackers|

-After spending 12 seasons in a variety of roles on head coach Randy Edsall's staff at Connecticut, Lyndon Johnson is in his third season at Maryland, where he oversees the outside linebackers.
+After spending 12 seasons in a variety of roles on head coach Randy Edsall's staff at Connecticut, Lyndon Johnson is in his fifth season at Maryland and second as assistant head coach.
+Johnson also oversees the outside linebackers.

-In 2012, Darin Drakeford tied for the team lead with sixth sacks, a total that ranked him in the top 10 in the conference.
-In 11 games during 2012 season, Drakeford totaled 49 tackles (27 solo), 9.5 tackles for loss, two passes broken up and two forced fumbles.
+Under Johnson’s watch in 2012, Darin Drakeford tied for the team lead with six sacks, a total that ranked him in the top 10 in the conference.
+In 11 games during the 2012 season, Drakeford totaled 49 tackles (27 solo), 9.5 tackles for loss, two passes broken up and two forced fumbles.

-Last season the Maryland defensive unit ranked second in the ACC and 21st nationally in overall defense (336.8 ypg), second in the ACC and 26th nationally in run defense (129.3 ypg), third in ACC and 32nd nationally in pass defense (207.5 ypg) and sixth in the ACC in scoring (27.2 ppg).
+That season, the Maryland defensive unit ranked second in the ACC and 21st nationally in overall defense (336.8 ypg), second in the ACC and 26th nationally in run defense (129.3 ypg), third in ACC and 32nd nationally in pass defense (207.5 ypg) and sixth in the ACC in scoring defense (27.2 ppg).